Skip to content

 • All flags (manual and auto-flagged)

-• All favorability indicators (thumbs up/down icons and pills on juror chips)
+• All favorability indicators (Score badges in the Selection and Seated Jury tables, and favorability pills on juror chips)

-• Expandable detail panels in the Strikes view
+• Expandable detail panels in the Selection view

-What remains visible is limited to information that is part of the public record or neutral: juror names, seat numbers, raw questionnaire answers, and juror status (active/struck/seated).
+What remains visible is limited to information that is part of the public record or is neutral: juror names, seat numbers, raw questionnaire answers, and juror status (active, struck, or seated).

 Deactivating Privacy Mode

-Click the shield icon again, or press the same keyboard shortcut.
-All hidden content is immediately restored — nothing is deleted.
+Select the shield icon again, or press ++alt+p++ / ++opt+p++ again.
+All hidden content is immediately restored.
+Nothing is deleted.

-Privacy Mode is a toggle.
-It does not affect any data; it only controls what is displayed on screen.
+Privacy Mode is a display toggle.
+It does not modify any data.

 What is and isn't hidden